 Observed annually on either December 21 or December 22, this event symbolises a profound shift in seasons.

-• On December 21, the Northern Hemisphere observed the winter solstice, universally recognised as a celestial milestone that ushers in the shortest day and longest night of the year.
+It's the moment when the Northern Hemisphere is tilted farthest from the Sun, causing the shortest day and longest night of the year.

 Historically, the solstice bears immense cultural significance and is steeped in myths and traditions.